 Communication complexity, introduced by \citet{yao1979some}, studies computational problems in a distributed model where inputs are split between two players or more.
 In this paradigm, two or more players, each privy to separate pieces of information, collaborate to compute a function based on their collective inputs.
 The measure of complexity is the amount of information exchanged to achieve this goal, providing insights into the minimum communication necessary.

 While the basic model is simple, numerous variants arise by tweaking aspects of the communication process, the nature of the function or relation under consideration, and the resources allowed for the players.
-The functions studied can range from total function to partial relations, as well as multi-party functions where the input is split in a certain way amongst more than 2 players. (\citet{rao2020communication}, \citet{Kushilevitz1997})
+The functions studied can range from total functions to partial relations, as well as multi-party functions where the input is split in a certain way among more than two players (\citet{rao2020communication}, \citet{Kushilevitz1997}).

 Communication complexity also encompasses a variety of complexity measures and computational models.
 Beyond deterministic protocols, one often considers randomised or non-deterministic ones.
 The complexity measure used may also vary from the standard communication complexity measure consisting of number of bits exchanged, a prominent such example is information complexity (\citet{braverman2012interactive}, \citet{chakrabarti2001informational}).
 In this paper, we restrict our attention to the case of deterministic protocols, total functions, 2 players, and the number of bits exchanged as a measure of complexity.